 The Compass in Mississauga, Ont. has seen a big drop in both food donations and volunteers.
 (March 2020)

 The problem in South Mississauga is not that there is a lack of available food, but a lack of equal access to food.
 (May 2019)

 Back cover copy: Danny Miller lives in Toronto, an uncommonly diverse and peaceful city.
 Dealing with the violence that disrupts the city’s peace is Danny’s responsibility.
 A forty-two-year-old homicide detective, Danny now faces several murders that may be intertwined.
 For Danny and his team, each murder presents moral quandaries about how people of different backgrounds relate to each other in a multicultural urban centre.

-Programming & Publicity Intern
+Programming & Communications Coordinator

 In the time of COVID-19, people are going through hardship without some of the reliable comforts of hard times.
 (April 2020)

 A pedestrian or cyclist in Toronto was hit by a car every three hours on average in 2019.
 So what can be done to make the city’s streets safe for its most vulnerable users?
 (February 2020)